After finishing the punching of this free pattern,

-I decided to add a wool matte around it.
+I decided to add a felted wool matte around the punch needle project.

-I chose a nice antique gold yellow color to bring out the color in the tulip.
+I chose a nice antique golden yellow color to bring out the color in the tulip.

-- Wool – large enough to form a frame around your punched piece
+- Felted Wool – large enough to form a frame around your punched piece

 First, photocopy your punch needle project.

 It doesn’t need to turn out pretty,

 you just need the size and shape of the finished project.

 This photocopy will be your pattern for the wool matte.

 Make Matte Pattern: